minio/docs/source/reference/minio-cli/minio-mc/mc-retention.rst

       - :mc-cmd-option:`mc retention clear version-id`
       - :mc-cmd-option:`mc retention info version-id`

-   .. tab:: All Object Versions
+   .. tab-item:: All Object Versions

       To direct :mc:`mc retention` to operate on *all* versions of an object, include the ``--versions`` argument: